amoghyermalkar123/harmonyDB/docs/devlog.md

 [11/11] Had this idea where shapes of data are replicated differently.
 One shape of data is always strongly replicated and other shape of data is always eventually replicated.

-[12/11] Facing issues witht testing my database beyond the basic local testing and unit tests.
+[12/11] Facing issues with testing my database beyond the basic local testing and unit tests.
 Tried researching how actual DB's do it but all i can find is jepsen.
 But it's a steep journey because then I would have to learn clojure.
 For which I just don't have any time right now.
 For now I am going to check a bit in depth if i can find what etcd and cockroach db do.